stevenlavelle/AccelerateDevOps/README.md

 **Enhance Software Delivery Performance with GitHub Issues, Projects, Actions, and Advanced Security**

 The tip of the tongue, the teeth, the toes.
+She sells sea shells by the sea shore.

 ## Part 1: Lean Management and Collaboration